Money & Me: 'I am a CA & CEO today, but growing up in a very financially challenged family, money for me was the scarcest commodity'

 While studying CA, I somehow realized that 'one qualification or degree' may not be good enough in the long run.

 Against my father’s wishes, I enrolled for both the CMA and CS courses (my dad perhaps felt bad to see me burning the midnight oil).
-There are quite a few common stuffs amongst the three professional courses.
+There are quite a few common stuff amongst the three professional courses.
 It is true even today.

 With exam days not overlapping, I could somehow manage to complete the other courses almost simultaneously.

 How did your upbringing shape your attitude towards money?